munners17/python-flask-app/README.md

 ```

 ### TASK: Capture dropdown value
-1. Edit the destinations/ route method to capture the selected dropdown value to allow the proper Destinations to be displayed [Only requires editing one word]
+1. Edit the `/destinations` route method to capture the selected dropdown value to allow the proper Destinations to be displayed [Only requires editing one word]
 1. Verify proper destinations displayed after hitting submit button next to dropdown

-   ### TODO
+   ### Next Workshop
-   1. STYLE of HTML
+   1. HTML Styling